oriuminc/vagrant-ariadne/README.md

     correctly if it's not already.
   - Ariadne has been tested with a lucid64 basebox that was built on **2012-05-07T21:00:04Z**.
-Please consider downloading a newer build if your is out of date.
+Please consider downloading a newer build if yours is out of date.
 To see when your basebox was built, run this
     command:

         ```